The worship service

 The Adi Granth contains a forthright condemnation of caste, and consequently there is no toleration of caste in its presence (normally in a gurdwara).
 The Gurus denounced caste as holding no importance whatsoever for access to liberation.
 In the langar, therefore, everyone must sit in a straight line, neither ahead to lay claim to higher status nor behind to denote inferiority.
 Indeed, the distinctive Sikh langar originated as a protest against the caste system.
 Another signal of the Sikhs’ rejection of caste is the distribution of the karah prasad, which is prepared or donated by people of all castes.

-In two areas of Sikh society, however, caste is still observed.
-Sikhs are normally expected to marry within their caste: Jat marries Jat, Khatri marries Khatri, and Dalit marries Dalit.
+Traditionally, however, caste is still considered important in two areas of Sikh society.
+Sikhs are normally expected to marry within their caste (for example, Khatri marries Khatri.)
 In addition, Sikhs of some castes tend to establish gurdwaras intended for their caste only.
 Members of the Ramgarhia caste, for example, identify their gurdwaras in this way (particularly those established in the United Kingdom), as do members of the Dalit caste.
+But nowadays, many Sikhs do not adhere to these practices strictly.

 More than 60 percent of Sikhs belong to the Jat caste, which is a rural caste.
 The Khatri and Arora castes, both mercantile castes, form a very small minority, though they are influential within the Sikh community.
 Other castes represented among the Sikhs, in addition to the distinctive Sikh caste of Ramgarhias (artisans), are the Ahluwalias (formerly Kalals [brewers] who have raised their status considerably) and the two Dalit castes, known in Sikh terminology as the Mazhabis (the Chuhras) and the Ramdasias (the Chamars).